hatoving/GMSVitaPortInstructions/README.md

 ### Older patches
 Now, grab the patched `game.win` and its contents from the Patch folder and put it in `ux0:app/GAMEID/games` through FTP or USB.
 ### Newer patches
-Just copy everything from the folder the batch file created and paste it into `ux0:app/GAMEID/games`.
+Just copy everything from the folder in the .zip file (`.zip file/PatchedFiles/ganes`) and paste it into `ux0:app/GAMEID/games`.

 ## Step Four: There is no Step Four.
 Congrats!
 Now, you can launch the game and play it!
 Have fun!